dev-otta/dhis2-who-growth-chart/docs/using-capture-growth-charts.md

 ## About Capture Growth Charts

-Capture Growth Charts plugin is a web application that allows users to capture and view growth data for children under the age of 5.
+Capture Growth Charts plugin is a web application that allows users to capture and view growth data for children under the age of five.
 The application is designed to be used by health workers to capture growth data for children and to view growth charts for children in their care.
 The plugin is designed to be used on a tablet or computer device and is optimized for data entry and visualization of growth charts for efficient monitoring of child development.